Heroin (diacetylmorphine, known as diamorphine in the UK) is a semi-synthetic opioid

 , a derivative of the opium

-Heroin is highly addictive and due variable tolerance & variable purity it can cause fatal overdose.
+Heroin is highly addictive and due to variable tolerance & variable purity it can cause fatal overdose.
+It is considered the hardest street drug

 [top]Introduction to Heroin